top of page

 • Either:

-• Minimum 3 years of demonstrable experience in one of the Thematic Areas (see above)
+• Minimum 3 years of demonstrable experience in STEM Education and Training

 eligibility criteria